bilalelidrissi171/sheets-downloader/README.md

 ## Introduction

-This program is used to fetch data from a Google Sheet, Excel or CSV File.
+This program is used to fetch data from a Google Sheet, Excel or CSV File and download it using Links

 ## Dependencies